 Olympic bronze medalist Bryon Wilson is back from injury and stronger than ever.
-With his first World Cup win under his belt, he's got a newfound confidence looking towards Sochi.
-(Kirk Paulsen)
+With a World Cup win and a few solid U.S. Championships under his belt, he’s ready to take on the best in the world.
+(Getty Images/Clive Rose)

 Heather McPhie repeated as U.S. moguls champion with Bradley Wilson taking his first title at the Sprint U.S. Freestyle Championships at Heavenly.